someodd/intramaze/README.md

 ```

 The developer environment isn't very useful as of yet because I have to include
-various tools for testing and more, like doctests, nix cabal and ghc, nix Docker
+various tools for testing and more, like doctests, nix cabal and ghc, nix
+Docker setup, and more. in the future, nix shell should launch db and more.
+should launch the db server, the http server, the rest api server?
+It's a lazy
-setup, and more.
-It's a lazy and sloppy implementation at the moment that just
-serves as a proof-of-concept.
+and sloppy implementation at the moment that just serves as a proof-of-concept.

 ### Running with Docker